cjmanca/plex-credits-detect/README.md

 introMatchCount = 0          # how many extra intro sequences to find, not including the plex detected one creditsMatchCount = 1        # how many credits sequences to find

+quickDetectFingerprintSamples = 5     # Try this many fingerprints if only matching a small number of episodes fullDetectFingerprintMaxSamples = 10  # When doing a "full" match, (or if quick match fails to find a match)
+                                      # restrict to a maximum of this many fingerprints

 introStart = 0               # percentage of show to start looking for intro at introEnd = 0.5               # percentage of show to stop looking for intro introMaxSearchPeriod = 900   # maximum seconds to look for intro (if smaller than introEnd - introStart)